Rob Bottin delivers monster movie magic in John Carpenter’s finest achievement

 John Carpenter is the ultimate example of an indie filmmaker.
-His best movies are typically humble productions that rely on creativity, resourcefulness and ingenuity rather than big bucks extravaganza, and on the rare occasions he has been backed by major studios he has seemed rather less comfortable.
+His best movies are typically humble productions which rely on creativity, resourcefulness and ingenuity rather than big bucks extravaganza.
+On the rare occasions that he has been backed by major studios, he’s seemed rather less comfortable.
 If you look at the director’s most expensive movies, they’re generally footnotes in his career, creative missteps that fail to communicate with audiences.
-Films such as the Warner Brothers backed Memoirs of an Invisible Man floundered on just about every level; all the ingredients were there for a surefire hit, it just didn’t turn out that way.
+Films such as the Warner Brothers backed Memoirs of an Invisible Man floundered on just about every level; all the ingredients were there for a sure-fire hit, it just didn’t pan out that way.

 Perhaps the biggest indicator that Carpenter is less effective working with big budgets is his most expensive film to date.
-1996‘s Escape from L.A., a belated follow-up to the filmmaker’s sci-fi classic Escape from New York, was a commercial disaster, bringing in little more than half of the $50,000,000 shelled out.
+1996‘s Escape from L.A., a belated follow-up to the filmmaker’s dystopian classic Escape from New York, was a commercial disaster, bringing in little more than half of the $50,000,000 shelled out.
 I remember how excited I was when news of the sequel first reached me.
 I was thirteen and still naïve enough to assume that newer meant better.
 The trailers only strengthened those assumptions.
 The film featured a number of interesting concepts and classic Snake moments that a deftly edited trailer beautifully teased, but the actual film felt bloated and mismanaged, as if it had been conceived by a kid with too many toys at their disposal.
-There was also a fifteen-year gap between the two films following a protracted development period that went all the way back to 1987 — plenty of time for the casual moviegoer to forget about Kurt Russell’s gravel-voiced antihero.
+There was also a fifteen-year gap between the two films following a protracted development period that went all the way back to 1987, which gave the casual moviegoer plenty of time to forget about Kurt Russell’s iconic, gravel-voiced antihero.

-A list of Carpenter’s most renown movies tells a different tale.
-1976‘s racially unifying urban western Assault on Precinct 13 is a prime example of the filmmaker’s bargain basement artistry.
-The movie takes a basic premise, a paper-thin cast of low-key actors, all of it sprinkled with the director/writer/composer’s inimitable synth stardust, and delivers a stone cold classic of sociopolitical resonance that slips comfortably into the realms of genre cinema.
+A list of Carpenter’s most renown movies tells an entirely different tale.
+1976‘s racially unifying urban western Assault on Precinct 13 is a prime example of the filmmaker’s bargain-basement artistry.
+The movie takes a basic premise, a paper-thin cast of low-key actors, all of it sprinkled with the director/writer/composer’s inimitable synth stardust, Carpenter delivering a stone cold classic of socio-political resonance that slips comfortably into the realms of genre cinema.
 The fact that it made $11,748, roughly a tenth of its cost, was neither here nor there.
 Carpenter had made a movie, and a damn fine one at that.

 In 1978, Carpenter would dust himself off to bring us one of the most profitable independent movies ever made in slasher innovator Halloween, a film that would spawn a decades-long franchise and a whole host of sleazy Friday the 13th imitators.
 So low on funds were Carpenter and long-time associate Debra Hill that cast members were asked to provide their own wardrobes.
 Even Michael’s iconic visage had a huge element of luck to it, the crew finally cutting the eyes out of a William Shatner mask and painting it white after a plethora of designs had left much to be desired.
 Halloween would manage an incredible worldwide box office gross of $70,000,000.
 Quite the payday for a director who, “just wanted to make a film”.